anthonyolores/AngularJS-Registration-Form/README.md

 Registration Form

-Simple registration form powered by bootstrap and fields are validated using AngularJS.
+Simple registration form powered by bootstrap while fields are validated using AngularJS.
 The form will not proceed until all fields are filled correctly.

 Fields: